 - 1. Identify the system that you will be working on by using the identify the system process to turn on the system locate (blue) indicator.
-For more information, see Control panel LEDs. - 2.
-Use the service indicator light-emitting diodes (LEDs) to help identify the part, as described in Identifying a part. - 3.
-Complete the prerequisite tasks as described in Before you begin. - 4.
-Stop the system, as described in Stopping a system or logical partition. - 5.
-For a rack-mounted system, place the system into the service position, as described in Placing a rack-mounted model into the service position. - 6.
-Remove the service access cover: - For a rack-mounted system, see Removing the service access cover from a rack-mounted model. - For a stand-alone system, see Removing the service access cover from a stand-alone model. - 7.
-On a rack-mounted system unit, open the rear rack door.

-8. Disconnect the power source from the system by unplugging the system, as described in Disconnecting the power cords.
+For more information, see Enabling enclosure indicators and Control panel LEDs. - 2.
+Use the service indicator light-emitting diodes (LEDs) to help identify the part.
+For instructions, see Identifying a part. - 3.
+Complete the prerequisite tasks.
+For instructions, see Before you begin. - 4.
+Stop the system.
+For instructions, see Stopping a system or logical partition. - 5.
+Place the system into the service position.
+For instructions, see Placing a rack-mounted model into the service position. - 6.
+Remove the service access cover.
+For instructions, see Removing the service access cover from a rack-mounted model. - 7.
+On a rack-mounted system unit, open the rear rack door. - 8.
+Disconnect the power source from the system by unplugging the system, as described in Disconnecting the power cords.